jameshughes89/cs102/src/site/topic16.rst

 * In the end, if we use an iterator, we do not care what the underlying container is for the data since, no matter what it is, we get each element with ``next`` and check if there are more elements with ``hasNext``

-* For example, here is an example of using an iterator to iterate over an arbitrary iterable thing of type ``T``
+* For instance, here is an example of using an iterator to iterate over an arbitrary iterable thing of type ``T``

 .. code-block:: Java
     :linenos: